Amelia Bloomer: Social activism

 In 1851, New England temperance activist Elizabeth Smith Miller (aka Libby Miller) adopted what she considered a more rational costume: loose trousers gathered at the ankles, like women's trousers worn in the Middle East and Central Asia, topped by a short dress or skirt and vest.
 Miller displayed her new clothing to Stanton, her cousin, who found it sensible and becoming, and adopted it immediately.
 In this garb Stanton visited Bloomer, who began to wear the costume and promote it enthusiastically in her magazine.
 Articles on the clothing trend were picked up in The New York Tribune.
 More women wore the fashion which was promptly dubbed The Bloomer Costume or "Bloomers".
 However, the Bloomers were subjected to ceaseless ridicule in the press and harassment on the street.
 Bloomer herself returned to longer skirts by 1859, noting that her motives were several-fold: after moving to Iowa, she felt a desire to blend in to her new social world and make friends, which she felt was easier in more fashionable garments.
 She also noted that a new invention, the crinoline, did away with the heavy underskirts that she had objected to, and that she felt there were other more important things for her to focus her energy on.

-Also in 1851, Bloomer introduced the suffragettes Elizabeth Cady Stanton and Susan B. Anthony to each other.
+Also in 1851, Bloomer introduced suffragists Elizabeth Cady Stanton and Susan B. Anthony to each other.

 In 1854, when Bloomer and her husband decided to move to Council Bluffs, Iowa, Bloomer sold The Lily to Mary Birdsall in Richmond, Indiana.
 Birdsall and Dr. Mary F. Thomas kept the publication going at least through 1859.